-Low-Quality or Moisture-Absorbed Filament
+Low-quality or Water-absorbed Filament

 Incorrect Printing Temperature